-Intended Outcome: that development to improve digital communication networks comes forward other than where the environmental impacts would be unacceptable.
+Intended Outcome: that development to improve digital communication networks comes forward other than where the environmental impacts would be unacceptable, and is provided in new development.

-This policy will benefit those living in areas without good digital communication links.
+Policy DCN1 will benefit those living in areas without good digital communication links.
 Over the lifetime of the plan, technological improvements mean this might apply anywhere, but at the moment it is mainly in rural areas.
 The policy is particularly likely to benefit groups who are isolated in other ways such as those living on their own and with low physical mobility or low incomes which may make it hard to travel often.
+Policy DCN2 will benefit those in new development.

-The policy promotes equality of access to service by generally supporting extension of coverage.
+These policies promotes equality of access to service by generally supporting extension of coverage.
 This also helps with inclusion and participation as many services are now internet based some exclusively.